bpm0025/bpm0025/README.md

 ## Some facts about me:
 - 🔭 I’m currently migrating all my projects to Github.
-- 🌱 I’m currently taking a break on winter vacation.
+- 🌱 Taking a break on winter vacation.
-- 💬 Currently a junior at Auburn University.
+- 💬 Junior at Auburn University.
-- ⚡ Fun fact: Winter is my favorite season.
+- ⚡ Fun fact: Winter and fall are my favorite seasons.

 - Look forward to working with you.
 Thanks for stopping by!